-Principal with Industrial Economics Incorporated in Cambridge, Massachusetts.
-My expertise is in
+Principal with, and the Chief Financial Officer of, Industrial Economics Incorporated in Cambridge,

+Massachusetts.
+My expertise is in finance and economics, with specific focus on financial assurance

-The focus of my testimony is on the financial management and indemnification framework proposed by Senate Bill 1013.
-Below, I offer my overall assessment of Senate Bill 1013, I highlight areas of the Bill with which I agree, and offer suggestions for consideration by the Committee.
-These suggestions are based on the language proposed in Senate Bill 1013, and the Bill's intended objective of fostering early mover deployment of no more than 10 Carbon Capture and Sequestration (herinafter CCS) demonstration projects.
+The focus of my testimony is on the financial management and indemnification framework proposed by Senate Bill 699.
+Below, I offer my overall assessment of Senate Bill 699, I highlight areas of the Bill with which I agree, and offer suggestions for consideration by the Committee.
+These suggestions are based on the language proposed in Senate Bill 699, and the Bill's intended objective of fostering early-mover deployment of no more than 10 Carbon Capture and Sequestration (herinafter CCS) demonstration projects.

-The sections that follow map to the provisions proposed by Senate Bill 1013.
-Where appropriate, I highlight elements of the proposed language that are well designed; and I offer suggestions where the language of Senate Bill 1013 might be clarified or improved.
+The sections that follow map to the provisions proposed by Senate Bill 699.
+Where appropriate, I highlight elements of the proposed language that are well designed; and I offer suggestions where the language of Senate Bill 699 might be clarified or improved.